-- (1) An attorney must file a written motion to withdraw his or her appearance. - (2) The motion must fix a date for the withdrawal and must contain satisfactory evidence that the attorney provided the client with written notice of his or her intent to withdraw at least 7 days before the withdrawal date. - (3) The motion must also include the client's contact information, including a current address and telephone number. - (4) The requirements of subparagraphs (1) (3) are waived when a notice of withdrawal is filed contemporaneously with another attorney's appearance for the client.
+- (1) An attorney must file a written motion to withdraw his or her appearance. - (2) The motion must fix a date for the withdrawal and must contain satisfactory evidence that the attorney provided the client with written notice of his or her intent to withdraw at least 7 days before the withdrawal date. - (3) If an attorney's withdrawal will leave a party without counsel, the motion must also include the party's contact information, including a current address and telephone number. - (4) The requirements of subparagraphs (1) (3) are waived when a notice of withdrawal is filed contemporaneously with another attorney's appearance for the client.